Kinto/kinto-admin/README.md

 If you intend to use Kinto Admin in a Kinto Server with standard options, since [version v3.0.3](https://github.com/Kinto/kinto-admin/releases/tag/v3.0.3), you can download prebuilt assets for each release.

 ### Building the Assets
-To customize your Kinto Admin installation, you can download the source code and built the asset bundle.
-See [below](#build-customization) for customization options
+To customize your Kinto Admin installation, you can download the source code and build the asset bundle.
+Then, you can serve the bundle from your server of choice.
+See [below](#build-customization) for customization options.

 #### Latest Release
 - download the latest [release](https://github.com/Kinto/kinto-admin/releases/latest) from Github.